Street Art City Guide to Stavanger, Norway*

 Stavanger's NuArt Street Art Festival

-Each year the annual NuArt festival invites a selection of international and national street artists and muralists to create artworks in Stavanger, both outdoors on the streets and indoors in the form of a large-scale exhibition at the Tou Scene space, a former beer brewery now used as a multi-functional space for Contemporary Arts.
+Each year the annual NuArt festival invites a selection of international and national street artists and muralists to create murals and artworks in Stavanger, both outdoors on the streets and indoors in the form of a large-scale exhibition at the Tou Scene art space, a former beer brewery now used as a multi-functional space for contemporary arts.

-With the festival organisers attempting to locate new walls for each edition of the festival, a large number of works from previous NuArt editions can still be seen around the city.
-Some are weathered by the coastal climate, and others still looked surprisingly fresh considering their age.
+With the festival organisers attempting to locate new walls for each edition of the festival, numerous works from previous NuArt editions are still visible around the city.
+Some are weathered by the coastal climate, and others still look surprisingly fresh considering their age.

 Works from as far back as 2008 are located right across Stavanger - from the city centre to the Harbour and further afield there is plenty of quality Stavanger Street Art to be discovered.

-Download a copy of the Stavanger street art map at the bottom of this post, before you set off either by foot or bike should you want to cover more ground.
+Download a copy of the Stavanger street art map located at the bottom of this post, before you set off either by foot or by bike should you want to cover more ground.

 We suggest following the map on foot as it will allow you to explore some of the historic parts of Stavanger while also seeking out street art.

-The Nuart festival traditionally takes place around the last week of August / first week of September — we suggest checking the NuArt festival website if you want to plan your city visit during the festival.
+The NuArt festival traditionally takes place around the last week of August / first week of September — we suggest checking the NuArt festival website and their social channels if you want to plan your city visit during the festival.

 LA-based artists Dabs and Myla's mural is located in Stavanger city centre.